Know Nothing

 The party entered a period of rapid decline after Fillmore's loss.
 In 1857 the Dred Scott v.
-Sandford pro-slavery decision of the Supreme Court of the United States further galvanized opposition to slavery in the North, causing many former Know Nothings to join the Republicans.
+Sandford pro-slavery decision of the U.S. Supreme Court further galvanized opposition to slavery in the North, causing many former Know Nothings to join the Republicans.
 The remnants of the American Party largely joined the Constitutional Union Party in 1860 and they disappeared during the American Civil War.

 History

-Anti-Catholicism was widespread in colonial America, but it played a minor role in American politics until the arrival of large numbers of Irish and German Catholics in the 1840s.
-It then reemerged in nativist attacks on Catholic immigration.
+Anti-Catholicism was widespread in colonial America, but it played a minor role in American politics until the arrival of large numbers of Irish and German Catholics surged in the 1840s.
+It then emerged in nativist attacks.
 It appeared in New York City politics as early as 1843 under the banner of the American Republican Party.
 The movement quickly spread to nearby states using that name or Native American Party or variants of it.
 They succeeded in a number of local and Congressional elections, notably in 1844 in Philadelphia, where the anti-Catholic orator Lewis Charles Levin was elected Representative from Pennsylvania's 1st district.
 In the early 1850s, numerous secret orders grew up, of which the Order of United Americans and the Order of the Star Spangled Banner came to be the most important.
-They emerged in New York in the early 1850s as a secret order that quickly spread across the North, reaching non-Catholics, particularly those non-Catholics who were lower middle class or skilled workers.
+They emerged in New York in the early 1850s as a secret order that quickly spread across the North, reaching non-Catholics, particularly those who were lower middle class or skilled workers.

 The name Know Nothing originated in the semi-secret organization of the party.
 When a member of the party was asked about his activities, he was supposed to say, "I know nothing."
 Outsiders derisively called the party's members "Know Nothings", and the name stuck.
 In 1855, the Know Nothings first entered politics under the American Party label.